-New Rules Set to Overhaul Real Estate Agent Compensation
+New rules re: Real Estate Agent Compensation

 Effective August 17, 2024, however, the current home buying and selling model will drastically change.
 Now, sellers’ agents will no longer be required to offer commissions to buyers’ agents, which means buyers’ agents will need to find new ways of being compensated through the sale transaction.
 Agents will now also be prohibited from including listings on multiple listing services though agents are permitted to advertise compensation details through other means, such as in-person communications or over the phone.
 Moreover, buyers’ agents will now be required to discuss compensation up front and enter into written agreements with their buyers, which will preclude buyer brokers from later receiving more compensation than agreed to in the contract.
 Proponents of the rule changes hope that this will create more transparency to sellers and buyers about how their agents are paid and will even the playing field when it comes to negotiating commissions.